 2. HGST Deskstar NAS Hard Drives

 HGST Inc. is a sub-brand of Western Digital that also manufactures solid-state drives (SSD), external hard disks and other storage devices and services.
-Formerly known as Hitachi Global Storage Technologies, the company’s Deskstar line of products are NAS-optimized hard drives designed with premium features to improve performance and speed of your home and office network storages.
+Formerly known as Hitachi Global Storage Technologies, the company’s Deskstar line of products are NAS-optimized hard drives designed with premium features to improve performance and speed of your home and office network storage.
 They are, however, more expensive than Western Digital’s NAS hard drives — with speedier and quieter performance of course.
+The HGST DeskStar NAS 3.5″ internal hard drive for instance sports 6TB of storage, 128MB cache, 6.0 Gb/s and 7200 RPM.

 3. Seagate IronWolf hard drives